retkowsky/Azure-OpenAI-demos/README.md

 🔥 New!
 Autogen for stock prices analysis to get stock prices time series, financial analysis and Python visualization:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Autogen/AutoGen%20-%20stock%20prices%20demo.ipynb">Go to demo</a>
 <br>
 🔥 New!
-RAG application usecase (French legal usecase):
+RAG application use case (French legal use case):
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/RAG%20-%20French%20legal%20usecase/RAG%20-%20French%20legal%20usecase.ipynb">Go to demo</a>
 <br>
 🔥 New!
 Embeddings visualization with Atlas: